Facebook tracking pixel AI Lead Scoring Without | Conversion System Skip to main content

 6. Weeks 11-12: Review performance and lock in governance cadence

-Use our free AI readiness assessment to identify which data gaps will block your scoring rollout.
+Use our Revenue Audit to identify which data gaps will block your scoring rollout.

 Step 5: Protect CRM Integrity